Kangonaut/aegis-athena/diaries/mars-rag-diary.md

   - question: How many oxygen tanks does the S.P.A.C.E.C.R.A.F.T. module have?
   - answer: The given context information is that the S.P.A.C.E.C.R.A.F.T. module has two oxygen tanks, which means it can carry a total of four oxygen cylinders.
   - although two oxygen tanks are correct, it just invents some cylinders, which were not mentioned in the context

+## M.A.R.S. v5.0

+MARS-v5.0 is based on the architecture of v3.0, but uses hybrid search instead of pure vector search.
+Hybrid search combines similarity based search (dense) with keyword based search (sparse), in this case BM25F.
+The `alpha` parameter specifies the weight of the vector search result, in this case `alpha = 0.75`, which means that the result is still mainly based on similarity search.

+### Results

+- Groundedness: 0.9
+- Answer Relevance: 0.9
+- Context Relevance: 0.82

+### Thoughts

+As can be seen, the metrics were significantly improved.
+It seems that sparse search helps with a few questions, which are only answered in one or two sentences in the docs.
+For example the answer to the question about what VHF means, is only mentioned once in the docs: `Two Very High Frequency (VHF) scimitar antennas are installed ...`.
+This particular question is also very suitable for sparse search, since it directly looks for the definition of a term (thus, keyword search is a very good approach).